-Return to your solutions by revisiting the page for the solution on the GCP Marketplace page.
+Return to your solutions by revisiting the page for the solution on the Google Cloud Marketplace page.
 From there, you'll see a dropdown that shows your previous deployments.
-For services, you can update service options directly from the GCP Marketplace solution page.
+For services, you can update service options directly from the Google Cloud Marketplace solution page.

 Otherwise, if your deployment is running a VM instance, you can use the Deployment Manager to manage your deployments.
 It displays a tree view of all the Google Cloud Platform resources that comprise your deployment, as well as letting you SSH directly into your VM instance or manage the instance from the VM Instances page.
 From either of those pages you can connect to the individual instances to manually install additional software or modify the software packages.
 (You cannot deploy multiple solutions to a single instance.)